 The question is, how?

-You can map software development test levels to machine learning models by applying the logic on the problem of machine learning behavior:
+You can map software development test types to machine learning models by applying their logic on machine learning behavior:

 - Unit test: Check the correctness of individual model components.

-- Regression test: Check whether your model breaks and replicates previously encountered bugs.
+- Regression test: Check whether your model breaks and test for previously encountered bugs.

 - Integration test: Check whether the different components work with each other within your machine learning pipeline.